iRONStoolbox/iRONStoolbox/README.md

 ```sh
 pip install irons
 ```
-🚨 Note installation option does not include the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.
+🚨 Note this installation option does NOT include the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.

 Or you can install directly from github.com via the repository.